 HowTo schema: steps without a click

 HowTo schema is worth adding to any step-by-step guide.
 It uses a step array of HowToStep objects, each with a name and text.
-AI systems can present the steps directly inline in an answer, which means users get the answer without visiting your page — but that visibility is still traffic value through brand recognition and citation attribution.
-An unstructured guide has neither.
+AI systems can present the steps inline in an answer, which means users get what they need without visiting your page — but you still pick up brand recognition and citation attribution.
+An unstructured guide gets neither.

 Verify before shipping